Kandy-IO/kandy-distant-vdi/windows/README.md

 ### Limitations

-In the event that 2 simultanious VDI sessions are opened, only the first session will be able to use the Distant driver.
+In the event that 2 simultaneous VDI sessions are opened, only the first session will be able to use the Distant driver.

 ### Installation